 Different techniques may be used for different areas to ensure the best possible results.
 It is important to keep in mind that the primary goal of liposuction is to improve the body contour, not to actually help a person shed pounds.

 Best Candidates for Liposuction

-The best candidates for liposuction are men and women who have achieved a healthy weight and are within about 30 pounds of their target weight.
+The best candidates for liposuction are men and women who have achieved a healthy weight (learn about turmeric curcumin and other fat burning tips here) and are within about 30 pounds of their target weight.
 These candidates generally have localized areas of fat that have not responded to their diet and exercise efforts.
 Skin elasticity is also important for producing optimal results.
 The greater the skin elasticity, the greater the likelihood that the skin will conform to the new body contours.